sanjaydevx/battery_tech/Readme.md

 ## About
 This project is a collection of source code artifacts related to Battery Management Systems (BMS).
-Has a port of MATLAB model to Julia.
+The SOC Predictor was inspired by a MATLAB model developed at McMaster.
 The MATLAB model has used two battery training datasets, one for Li-ion and one for a NMC cell.

 The MATLAB model used can be found here - https://www.sae.org/publications/technical-papers/content/2020-01-1181/